ge0rg/nx-ks-mod/NX-KS_readme.md

 Kino:

 I have to go with Otto on this one.
-Pay it forward.\
+Pay it forward.
-... although producers (especially ones based outside EU) interested in access to market for option-deals for literary materials, are quite welcome as donations. ; )

 LINKS